Multifactor authentication

 You can explore the following workarounds:

-During the setup, share the QR code, or its numeric version, across your team.
+During the setup, take a photo of the QR code, or note its numeric version, and share it across your team.
 This code is sensitive and should be stored and shared securely.
 For example, it should be stored in an encrypted place using a secure algorithm such as AES-256, and transmitted over a secure encrypted channel such as TLS 1.3.

 This QR code is the "base" number used by the Authenticator app to generate codes based on the current time.
 There is no danger of synchronization issues.
-However, there is risk of a breach if the QR code is compromised.
+However, there is risk of a breach if the QR code picture or number is compromised.

 After I set up an MFA method, will I need to answer an MFA challenge every time I authenticate through Elastic Cloud?